Disordered Eating & Eating Disorder Therapy

 • Chewing & spitting food

-• I work with adults (18+) who are experiencing a difficult relationship with food, eating, or body image — whether that involves long-standing patterns, more recent struggles, or early signs that something doesn’t feel quite right.
-You don’t need a diagnosis, or for things to feel “bad enough,” to seek support.
+• I work with adults (18+) who are navigating a difficult or complicated relationship with food, eating, or body image — whether that’s long-standing patterns, recent struggles, or early signs that something doesn’t feel quite right.
+You don’t need a diagnosis, or for things to feel “bad enough,” to reach out for support.

-I’m able to support a wide range of disordered eating experiences, as well as diagnosed eating disorders such as anorexia, bulimia, binge eating, and other restrictive or purging behaviours.
+I support a wide range of disordered eating experiences, including diagnosed eating disorders such as anorexia, bulimia, binge eating, and other restrictive or purging behaviours.
+I also offer support for people using GLP-1 medication who want help navigating their relationship with food.

-When appropriate, I work in close collaboration with other professionals to support your care.
+When appropriate, I collaborate with other professionals to ensure your care is safe and well-supported.

-• Your relationship with food and your body is unique to you, and recovery looks different for everyone.
-So our approach will be tailored to you, your experience and what makes sense to you.
-Within this person centred approach I am also able to draw from a range of evidence-based approaches including Compassion Focused Therapy, Acceptance and Commitment Therapy (ACT), mindfulness, body awareness and some elements of CBT and integrate these where useful.
+• Your relationship with food and your body is unique, and recovery looks different for everyone.
+Our approach is tailored to you, your experiences, and what makes sense in your life.
+I work within a person-centred framework, drawing on evidence-based approaches such as Compassion-Focused Therapy, Acceptance and Commitment Therapy (ACT), mindfulness, body awareness, and elements of CBT — integrating these in ways that are helpful and meaningful for you.

-My role is to offer a safe, boundaried, and encouraging space where recovery feels possible, achievable and sustainable.
+My role is to provide a safe, supportive, and encouraging space where recovery feels possible, achievable, and sustainable.

-• We begin with an initial 60-minute consultation, where we’ll explore what’s bringing you to therapy now, how the eating disorder is impacting your life, and what support you already have in place.
-We’ll also talk about your goals, day-to-day context, and any past experiences with therapeutic support, to get a fuller picture of what you need.
+• We usually begin with a 60-minute initial consultation, where we’ll explore what’s bringing you to therapy, how your eating patterns are affecting your life, and what support you already have in place.
+We’ll also talk about your goals, day-to-day context, and any past experiences with therapy, so I can get a full picture of what support might work best for you.

-There’s no pressure to continue beyond this session—it can stand alone and may be helpful in its own right.
+There’s no pressure to continue beyond this session — it can stand alone and be helpful in its own right.
 Afterward, I’ll send you a brief written summary of what we discussed.

-If we choose to continue, sessions take place weekly or fortnightly, which is essential for building momentum, trust, and sustained progress—particularly in eating disorder recovery.
-I work on an open-ended basis, but I ask for a minimum commitment of 10 sessions, as anything less tends to limit the depth of the work and slows the recovery process.
+If you’d like to continue, sessions usually take place weekly or fortnightly.
+This consistency is essential for building momentum, trust, and meaningful progress, particularly in eating disorder recovery.
+I work on an open-ended basis, but I ask for a minimum commitment of 10 sessions, as fewer tends to limit the depth of the work and slow progress.

-This structure helps create a steady foundation for meaningful, lasting change, while allowing us to adjust the pace and focus as your needs evolve.
+This structure creates a steady foundation for lasting change, while allowing us to adjust pace and focus as your needs evolve.

 • Initial session (60 mins): £70